-Still… cooking is pretty important too.
+Cooking is pretty important for some vegetables.
 Sometimes it’s even essential.
 For example, you wouldn’t want to eat raw beans.
 Doing so would give you some nasty side effects.

 What about potatoes, though?
 Can you eat raw potatoes?
 And, if you can, are raw potatoes good for you?